AdobeDocs/analytics-platform.en/help/components/exports/manage-export-logs.md

 ## Configure columns

-You can add or remove columns on the [!UICONTROL Logs] tab to configure what information is displayed.
+You can add or remove columns in the [!UICONTROL Logs] tab to configure what information is displayed.

 Select a column header to sort the logs by that column.
 By default, logs are sorted by the date and time the export started.

-To configure columns on the [!UICONTROL Logs] tab:
+To configure columns in the [!UICONTROL Logs] tab:

 1. In Customer Journey Analytics, select [!UICONTROL **Components**] > [!UICONTROL **Exports**].